opensearch-project/opensearch-migrations/transformation/transformationPlugins/jsonMessageTransformers/jsonTypeMappingsSanitizationTransformer/README.md

 Any _indices_ that are NOT specified won't be modified - all additions, changes, and queries on those other indices not specified at the root level will remain untouched by the static mapping rewriter.
-However, missing types from a specified index _**will**_ be removed.
-To remove ALL the activity for a given index, specify an empty index with no children types.
+However, missing types from a specified index will be removed.
+To remove ALL the activity for a given index, specify an index with no children types.
 ```
 activity: {}